be0vlk/owlculus/README.md

 ## Installation

-Owlculus uses **Docker for easy, consistent installation** on any platform (Linux, macOS, Windows).
+Owlculus uses **Docker for easy, consistent installation**.
 The Docker setup handles all dependencies, database configuration, and service orchestration automatically.

+It is technically cross-platform thanks to Docker, but I have only tested on Debian/Ubuntu Linux distros.
+The setup script is also Linux only.
+If you must be on Windows, I would *strongly* suggest at least using WSL.

 ### Quick Start